oscovida/oscovida/README.md

 - As there appears to be a slowdown in daily new infections, we try to fit a sigmoidal model.
 See notes in model2.ipynb.

+## Update 25 Feb

+The exercise here, at least with the fits, becomes less meaningful now:

+- the deaths are slowing down (for now), so the assumed model is not a good description anymore (although it was in the beginning)
+- the sigmoidal model for infections also doesn't fit the data so well.
+- the outbreak is slowing down in China, but starting up in other places.
+It would be interesting to repeat the plots/fits for each area of the new outbreaks, but that's too much effort to carry out here.

+This site: https://covid2019.azurewebsites.net has a wealth of data, nicely categorized into countries and days, and also reports interesing graphs (such as https://twitter.com/jodigraphics15/status/1231664567517949959) from the Twitter account https://twitter.com/jodigraphics15

+I'll probably stop updating this page because of the reasons listed above.

 ## Infections